helkaroui/RapidFlow/readme.md

 !--- Under Development ---!
 # RapidFlow
-RapidFlow is a visual frontend to make machine learning approachable for Engineers with basic knowledge in data science.
-It's maint for configuring, building, and deploying machine learning models in Python.
+RapidFlow is a visual programming interface for Jupyter.
+RapidFlow can be used to create, configure and deploy machine learning models using already implemented functionalities (without writing code) and to launch API in minutes.
+It can be used to apply your models in real time to a variety of data sources, databases or streams from connected objects.

 RapidFlow is using Jupyter as its backend server.
 It also provides client and kernel management for working with kernels.